trentmilton/SDFCalendarOSX/README.md

 - Day selection: Look inside the SDFCalendarOSXDayViewController.m
 - Customise day NIBs: Set the currentMonthDayViewNibName & nonCurrentMonthDayViewNibName before awakeFromNib is called, otherwise the framework defaults are used.

+**Note:** A lot of the customisable ability lies in the SDFCalendarOSXCalendarViewController.h and SDFCalendarOSXDayViewController.h static setters.
+These need to be set BEFORE the nibs are loaded.
+In a window controller on initWithCoder is a good spot. an e.g. is setHeaderBackgroundColour.

 ## Other
 - There are 2 asserts in the SDFCalendarOSXCalendarViewController.m that enforce the NSView the day views are inserted into conform to the grid size.
 What this means is that if the grid is 7 x 5 (x and y) then the width of the NSView for months has to be divisible by 7 exactly and the height by 5.
 This just keeps things sane.